MKA1500/3-columns-layout/README.md

 SASS/CSS, AngularJS 1.x

-for localhost:8000 and SCSS->CSS watcher please just type a 'gulp' command
+To load all dependencies please type 'npm install' in your command line.

-CSS Grid works well on Chrome and FireFox
+Then, to open localhost:8000 and SCSS->CSS watcher just type a 'gulp'.

-unfortunately it's not yet supported by IE
+CSS Grid works well on Chrome and FireFox.
+Unfortunately it's not yet supported by IE.